j3k0/cordova-plugin-purchase/doc/api.md

 Logs an info message, only if `store.verbosity` >= store.INFO
 ### `store.log.debug(message)`
 Logs a debug message, only if `store.verbosity` >= store.DEBUG
+# Random Tips

+- Sometimes during development, the queue of pending transactions fills up on your devices.
+Before doing anything else you can set `store.autoFinishTransactions` to `true` to clean up the queue.
+Beware: **this is not meant for production**.

 # internal APIs
 USE AT YOUR OWN RISKS